University of North Alabama Scholarships (2025–2026) | Cost, Merit, Honors, PMA

 Honors Tuition Scholarship $650 per semester (up to 8 semesters) First-time freshmen admitted to the Honors College No – automatic with Honors admission Yes – maintain 3.25 GPA and Honors participation Incoming Honors freshmen who maintain strong academics each year

-Honors Housing Scholarship $4,000 per year for up to 4 semesters First-time freshmen admitted to the Honors College No – automatic with Honors admission Yes – maintain Honors standing Honors freshmen who live on campus and stay active in the program
+Honors Housing Scholarship $4,000/year for up to 4 semesters First-time freshmen admitted to the Honors College No – automatic with Honors admission Yes – maintain Honors standing Honors freshmen who live on campus and stay active in the program

-In-State Tuition Classification Pays at in-state tuition rate (saves ~$10,200/year) All domestic U.S. Honors College students, regardless of state No – automatic with Honors admission Yes – while student remains in Honors College Out-of-state Honors students; this benefit alone halves tuition costs
+In-State Tuition Classification Pays in-state tuition rate (saves ~$10,200/year) All domestic U.S. Honors College students, regardless of state No – automatic with Honors admission Yes – while in Honors Out-of-state Honors students; halves the cost of tuition

-• Experiential Learning Support: Scholarships and travel funding for Honors students participating in study abroad, study away, or research projects (continuing students apply within Honors).
+• Experiential Learning Support: Scholarships and travel funding for Honors students on study abroad/study away/research projects (continuing students apply within Honors)

-• Endowed Honors Scholarships: Additional donor-funded awards available each year through UNA’s AcademicWorks portal (for continuing Honors students who apply).
+• Endowed Honors Scholarships: Additional donor awards available through UNA’s AcademicWorks portal (apply as a continuing Honors student)

 Honors Perks That Matter: